 It forces values on individuals on how they should live their life.
 And it requires a great deal of effort and courage to combat it, which is why progress is so much slower in a democracy.
 It requires the ability to change the minds of the majority.

-But no matter how we look at it, smashing away individual values and beliefs is shortsighted when the future of humanity has and always will be decided by the innovators and entrepreneurs of tech and philosophy.
+But no matter how we look at it, smashing away individual values and beliefs is shortsighted when the future of humanity has been and always will be decided by the innovators and the minority.

 14. Lack of Political Stability

 Governments change frequently in a democracy.
 There is minimal (if any) political stability throughout the years.

 US Presidents, the diplomats for other countries’ leaders, changes hands every 4 or 8 years.